We found 6 providers with an interest in colectomy and who accept Coventry Open Access HMO near Mayfield Heights, OH.

 Relevant Interests: , laparoscopic colectomy

-All Interests: Breast Pain, Second Opinions, Inguinal Hernia, Sentinel Lymph Node Biopsy, Umbilical Hernia, Soft ...
+All Interests: Breast Pain, Second Opinions, Pancreatectomy, Inguinal Hernia, Sentinel Lymph Node Biopsy, ...
 (Read more)

 Relevant Interests: , colectomy (colon resection)

-All Interests: Breast Pain, Second Opinions, Achalasia, Inguinal Hernia, Sentinel Lymph Node Biopsy, Appendicitis, ...
+All Interests: Breast Pain, Second Opinions, Achalasia, Pancreatectomy, Inguinal Hernia, Sentinel Lymph Node ...
 (Read more)

-Dr. Mary Carneval is a specialist in general surgery.
-She works in Cleveland, OH and Euclid, OH.
-Areas of expertise for Dr. Carneval include breast pain, percutaneous endoscopic gastrostomy (PEG), and benign soft tissue tumor.
-Dr. Carneval takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-Before completing her residency at South Pointe Hospital, Dr. Carneval attended medical school at Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
-Dr. Carneval has received distinctions including Fellow of the American College of Osteopathic Surgeons and Arnold P. Gold Foundation Excellence and Humanism in Teaching.
-She is professionally affiliated with Euclid Hospital.
+Dr. Mary Carneval specializes in general surgery.
+Her education and training includes medical school at Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine and residency at South Pointe Hospital.
+Her clinical interests include breast pain, percutaneous endoscopic gastrostomy (PEG), and benign soft tissue tumor.
+Dr. Carneval is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+She has received the following distinctions: Fellow of the American College of Osteopathic Surgeons and Arnold P. Gold Foundation Excellence and Humanism in Teaching.
+She is affiliated with Euclid Hospital.

 Relevant Interests: , laparoscopic colectomy